- Sightsee in Quito, the beautiful colonial capital of Ecuador

 Day 1: Arrive in Quito & Sightseeing

 Welcome to Ecuador!
 Standing at an altitude of 9,350 feet (2,850 m), Quito welcomes visitors with its picturesque plazas situated between mountain peaks.
 The city has an abundance of marketplaces, shamanistic healers, and fourth-generation hat makers, as well as a vibrant and sophisticated culinary and nightlife scene.
-Spend your first day in the country exploring the capital and sampling Ecuadorian cuisine.
+Spend your first day in the country exploring the capital, strolling its charming UNESCO-listed historic center, and sampling delicious Ecuadorian cuisine.

 Day 2: Take a City Tour of QuitoToday you'll explore Quito's historic city center, which was declared a UNESCO World Heritage Site in 1978.
-Stroll along narrow, cobbled streets and visit some of the city's most important churches, including La Compañía, featuring an interior covered in gold.
+Stroll along narrow, cobbled streets and visit some of the city's most important churches, including La Compañía de Jesus, featuring an interior covered in gold.
 Explore La Ronda, one of Quito's oldest streets, and enjoy panoramic vistas from Panecillo Hill.

-Day 3: See Giant Tortoises & Relax on the Beach
+Day 3: Fly to Isla Isabela, See Giant Tortoises & Relax on the Beach

-This morning you'll leave the mainland and fly to the Galapagos Islands.
-You'll touch down around noon on Baltra Island, where the main airport is located, then catch a 30-minute flight to Isabela Island.
+This morning you'll transfer to the airport to catch your flight to the Galápagos Islands.
+You'll touch down around noon on Isla Baltra, where the main airport is located, then catch a 30-minute flight to Isla Isabela.
 Check in at your lodging and have lunch before doing some sightseeing in the afternoon.
+This is the largest island in the archipelago, with a lush landscape formed over a million years ago by six ancient volcanoes.

 Make your way to the Flamingo Lagoon to learn about local wildlife, then visit the Giant Tortoise Breeding Station to see a few of the islands' most famous residents.
 Relax on the white sandy beach of Puerto Villamil before returning to your lodge for dinner.